What is a Matriarch?

 NMDA invites the agriculture industry and families across New Mexico to nominate the inspiring women who have made a lasting impression on New Mexico agriculture.
 Click here for the nomination form for the 2026 Matriarchs of New Mexico Agriculture.

-Nominations must be received no later than June 21, 2025
+Nominations must be received no later than midnight on July 21, 2025

 Nomination Information